U.S. Department of State Seal

 Exercise increased caution in Bahrain due to terrorism.

 Country Summary: Terrorist groups continue plotting possible attacks in Bahrain.
-Terrorists may attack with little or no warning, targeting tourist locations, transportation hubs, markets/shopping malls, and local government facilities.
+Terrorists may attack with little or no warning.
+Targets may include tourist sites, transportation hubs, markets, shopping malls, and government facilities.

 Read the country information page for additional information on travel to Bahrain.